You can add up to eight discs to your Cloud Server and you can choose from two grades of storage:

 /dev/vdb /mnt/extra-storage ext4 defaults 0 0

-This step is optional and applies only to Symbiois users.
+This step is optional and applies only to Symbiosis users.

 Symbiosis makes daily backups to

 /var/backups.
-It is more robust to put these backups on an archive disc (it uses cheaper storage too).
-That storage is bound to be on different hardware, so the backups will survive even a catastrophic hardware failure.
+It is more robust to put these backups on archive discs (it’s cheaper too), as they operate on separate hardware, so the backups should survive even a catastrophic hardware failure.

 sudo mv /var/backups /mnt/extra-storage; sudo ln -s /mnt/extra-storage/backups /var/backups